Official Plan Review

 • Why are you building so many unaffordable condos around Square One because young people such as myself, 22 years old, can't affordable them after we graduate from post-secondary especially now that Playdium has said they will be closing, prime real estate, more parks in the downtown core please or affordable housing in the downtown core especially once Playdium is torn down?

-JoeNapolitano18 asked over 3 years ago
+JoeNapolitano18 asked about 4 years ago

 Providing opportunities for a range of affordable housing options is a key priority for the City, as noted in the Housing Strategy.
 The City and Region have policies that encourage both affordable and rental housing; however, we will be considering how to strengthen and implement these policies in the new Official Plan.